nottolivc/conways-game/README.md

 Welcome to John Conway's "Game of Life"!
 This is a computer science classic from 1970, a program that simulates a cellular automaton (plural automata).
 It has connections to all kinds of different aspects of computer science and nature.

+## Rules

+The Rules:
+For a space that is 'populated':
+Each cell with one or no neighbors dies, as if by solitude.
+Each cell with four or more neighbors dies, as if by overpopulation.
+Each cell with two or three neighbors survives.
+For a space that is 'empty' or 'unpopulated'
+Each cell with three neighbors becomes populated.

 ## Available Scripts

 In the project directory, you can run: